pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

     plane's actions, and for use in debugging and auditing.
   * (Optional) Configure private accessibility of the control plane / API Server endpoint to prevent it from being publicly exposed on the Internet.
-Note, to enable this feature additional networking is required, and a [bastion host][aws-bastion] would be needed to access the control plane.
+Note, to enable this feature, additional networking is required, and a [bastion host][aws-bastion] would be needed to access the control plane.

 ```typescript
   import * as eks from "@pulumi/eks";

   // Create an EKS cluster with recommended settings.
   const cluster = new eks.Cluster(`${projectName}`, {
       version: "1.14",